 [et_pb_section][et_pb_row][et_pb_column type=”4_4″][et_pb_text]A recent survey of public-sector union members in 22 states without right-to-work laws showed more than half of them approve of their new rights under the Janus v.
 AFSCME ruling.

-A sampling of 311 public-sector union members, including four in Connecticut, found 51 percent believed the changes were positive and one-third of respondents said they plan to “change what they are paying” in dues.
+of 311 public-sector union members, including four in Connecticut, found 51 percent said the changes were positive and one-third of respondents said they plan to “change what they are paying” in dues.

-Lloyd Corder, Ph.D. of Carnegie Mellon University conducted the survey entitled The Janus Juncture: An Evaluation of Public Sector Union Members’ Response to the U.S. Supreme Court Ruling to “better understand how state government employees view this ruling and whether they plan to continue or stop paying dues.”
+Lloyd Corder, Ph.D. of Carnegie Mellon University conducted the study to “better understand how state government employees view this ruling and whether they plan to continue or stop paying dues.”

 Of the respondents who viewed the Janus decision positively, 37 percent said it protected their personal rights and freedoms, while 22 percent said it ended an unfair labor practice, and 18 percent said it allows them to save money.

 Seventeen percent of respondents were unsure what they thought of the Supreme Court decision and 37 percent disliked the change, according to the survey.

 “If the union is not supporting or representing the worker, then he or she should not be required to pay money for unfair treatment.”

 “I believe people should be able to choose whether or not they are part of a union.
 Some people might not feel the union represents them or cannot afford for union dues to be taken out of their paychecks.”

 “I’m no longer forced to give my money to the union, that I can now decide based and how I feel the union is doing representing me.”

 The results of the study are similar to findings from a 2016 survey